tve/sensorgnome-support/wifi-button/README.md

 `sensorgnome-armv7-rpi-buster` dockcross script/image is available and it has a hardcoded rPi hostname that you will need to adapt.
 (You will also want to set your rPi up with ssh key-based auth so you don't have to type a password 10 times...)

+About all the files here...
+There are four groupings:
+- `etc-*` files are config snippets for standard daemons that find their way into `/etc/...`
+- `gestures*` are files related to the daemon that polls the button and blinks the LED
+- `gpio*` are files to init the GPIO pins used by the gestures daemon
+- `wifi*` are files that handle wifi client and hotspot configuration